bloxstreet/support/guides/training-guide.md

 {: .text-yellow-200 }
 {: .no_toc }

-As the LRs join the server, be sure to encourage them to enter the building and stand on the red lines.
+At this point, the Host and Co-Host should stand on their designated line.
+As LRs join the server, the Host should state the line below.

 **Host:** *Welcome to all of our staff members joining!
 Please enter the building and stand on the red lines.
-Your trainer will answer any questions that you might have.*
+Your trainer will answer any questions you may have.*

-Make sure to state the line above until the start time.
-Do not spam it.
-The Host and Co-Host should stand on their designated line.
-LRs are expected to enter the building and stand on the red lines.

-Between claiming the session (:45) and the commencement of it (:00), the Host or Co-Host must approach each trainer and ask if they have the correct/updated version of the training guide.

 **Host:** *We will commence in approximately three minutes.
 All LRs should refrain from dancing and talking.*